-- The Record Date is the date after which new buyers of the shares will not qualify for the pending dividend payments.
-Remember, this date is a formality because an investor must buy shares prior to the Ex-Dividend Date to own them buy the Record Date because of the 'T + 3' settlement period.
-What investors need to know is that if you sell a shares just one day before the Record Date, you won't receive the dividend (although your new shares may drop in price, depending upon your timing).
+The record date is the date after which new buyers of the shares will not qualify for the pending dividend payments.
+Remember, this date is a formality because an investor must buy shares prior to the ex-dividend date to own them by the record date because of the "T + 3" settlement period.
+What investors need to know is that if they sell shares just one day before the record date, they won't receive the dividend (although their new shares may drop in price, depending upon the timing).

 Strategies and Cautions of Timing Dividend Dates

-As you can imagine, some investors attempt market timing strategies with stocks or mutual funds by purchasing shares just prior to the ex-dividend date to receive the dividend.
+As you can imagine, some investors attempt market timing strategies with mutual funds or stocks by purchasing shares just prior to the ex-dividend date to receive the dividend.
 They may then sell shares shortly thereafter.
 In other words, the investor "buys the dividend."
-This strategy is risky, especially if you believe markets are relatively efficient (see Efficient Markets Hypothesis) because share prices can be pushed higher prior to the ex-dividend date in anticipation of the dividend and the price normally falls on or around the payment date.
+This strategy is risky, especially if you believe markets are relatively efficient because share prices can be pushed higher prior to the ex-dividend date in anticipation of the dividend and the price normally falls on or around the payment date.

 Therefore, the market has "priced in" the dividend and no real advantage can be gained by an investor's timing.